Zainab1317/FASDH25-portfolio2/README.md

 **Filtering Articles by Date**

-Lists all files in the articles directory.
+Loops through all files in the articles directory.

-Selects only those articles published in January 2024 by checking if the filename starts with 2024-01.
+Selects only those articles published in January 2024 by checking if the filename starts with 2024-01. makes them into a different list called jan_2024_files.

 **Extracting Place Names**